carpentries-incubator/life-sciences-workshop/_episodes/12-r-data-manipulation-and-plotting.md

 ### Loading Data

 R can handle a wide variety of data-types.
 For this lesson we'll keep things simple and load a CSV file.
-Type the following,
+First, set your **working directory** (the path to the files for this workshop on your PC) with the following, adding the path in between the brackets and single quotation marks.
+Note, you must use forward brackets for the path /

 ~~~